 If things seem to be moving on and going well, being introduced to their friends can be a positive step forward.
 Taking things to this level demonstrates they’re keen for the relationship to develop further.
 This cannot be underestimated.

 Introducing you to people who would have been acquainted with their previous partner is a positive sign they are taking the relationship seriously.

 If they introduce you to their family – their children in particular – this can be an indication they see a future with you and want to move the relationship on.

-Letting them know you’re willing to talk about any concerns they might have, will give both of you the chance to express how you’re feeling.
-Building a mutual sense of care and understanding will potentially give rise to a greater openness and trust between you.
+Showing each other that you’re willing to talk about any concerns either of you might have, will give both of you the chance to express how you’re feeling.
+Building a mutual sense of care and understanding can give rise to a greater openness and trust between you.

-Asking them if they want to talk about their previous partner may help establish a stronger rapport.
-If they talk about their late partner constantly, however, you can take this as a sign they’re not yet ready to move on with someone new.
+If they seem to want to talk about their previous partner, that’s OK and it could help to establish a stronger rapport between you.
+However, if they seem to want to talk about their late partner constantly, you can take this as a sign they’re not yet ready to move on with someone new.

 Ultimately, by creating conditions for the widow or widower to feel at ease, they are more likely to want to open up about their current feelings.
 Any apprehensions they may have could also come to the surface during a conversation of this nature.